Gestational Trophoblastic Disease (GTD)

 If you have been diagnosed with GTD, your Cancer care team will discuss your treatment options with you.
 We will help you weigh the benefits of each treatment option against the possible risks and side effects.

-The treatment options for GTD depend on the type of GTD and the stage of the disease.
+Treatment options depend on the type of GTD and the stage of the disease.

-Depending on your specific needs, chemotherapy may be recommended in combination with the D and C.
+Depending on your specific needs, chemotherapy may be recommended in combination with D and C.

 In many cases, patients can have healthy pregnancies after treatment.